rauppduh/lis/README.md

 Aggregates

 Design patterns
-Strategy - because the test types can add new behavior to the Operations (during the calculator execution) through a family of algorithms
+Strategy - because the test types can add new behavior to the Calculator Operation, it works as a family of algorithms

-Factory Method - to decide what object will perform the operation (it is a creational) Abstract factory - because there are many different operations with test type, a huge family of objects tend to be created (microbiology can have different behavior for operation1, operation2, operation3...), it is responsible for getting the right strategy behavior
+Factory Method - to decide what object will perform the operation (it is a creational)

+Abstract factory - because there are many different operations with test type, a huge family of objects tend to be created (microbiology can have different behavior for operation1, operation2, operation3...), it is responsible for getting the right strategy behavior

 SOLID